CartoDB/Windshaft/README.md

 - PostGIS >= 2.4
 - Redis >= 4
 - libcairo2-dev, libpango1.0-dev, libjpeg8-dev and libgif-dev for server side canvas support
-- In Linux, the Mapnik prebuilt module requires GLIBCXX_3.4.19 (GCC 4.8.3 or higher).
-On the other hand, to build from sources a C++11 compiler is required.
+- In Linux, the Mapnik prebuilt module requires GLIBCXX_3.4.21 (GCC 5.1.0 / libstdc++-5 or higher).
+In OSX, the minimum requirement is 10.9.
+On the other hand, a C++11 compiler is required to build from sources.

 Dependencies installation example: